miyakawataku/fluent-plugin-nsca/README.md

 The host name is determined as below.

+1. The field specified by `host_name_field` option, if present (highest priority)
+  * If the value exceeds the maximum 64 bytes, it will be truncated.
+2. Or `host_name` option, if present
+  * If the value exceeds the maximum 64 bytes, it causes a config error.
-1. The host name of the fluentd server (lowest priority)
+3. Or the host name of the fluentd server (lowest priority)
-2. `host_name` option
-3. The field specified by `host_name_field` option (highest priority)

 For example,
-let the fluentd server have the host name "fluent", and the configuration file contain the section below:
+assume that the fluentd server has the host name "fluent", and the configuration file contains the section below:

 ```apache
 <match ddos>